yfyourfriend/collatz_networkx/README.md

 # collatz_networkx

-Computatoinal explorations of the Collatz problem in python.
+Computational explorations of the Collatz problem in python.

+## Pre-requisites
+- Python 3

+- networkX
+- pygraphviz